stellar/stellar-core/INSTALL.md

 * stellar-core in a [docker container](https://github.com/stellar/docker-stellar-core)
 * stellar-core and [horizon](https://github.com/stellar/go/tree/master/services/horizon) in a [docker container](https://github.com/stellar/docker-stellar-core-horizon)
 * pre-compiled [packages](https://github.com/stellar/packages)

+## Which version to run?

+In general, you should aim to run the most recent stable version of core, so make sure to keep track of new releases.

+We _highly_ recommend upgrading to the latest core release _within 30 days of a release_ as highlighted in our [protocol and security release notes](docs/software/security-protocol-release-notes.md) in case the release contains security fixes that could be exploited (we do not disclose ahead of time if a release contains security fixes to give people time to upgrade).

+As a consequence, old, potentially insecure or abandoned nodes _running releases that are older than 90 days will get blocked_ by newer nodes (if there are newer releases of course).

 ## Picking a version to run